Constructive feedback: Why it is important and how to give it

 When you want to give feedback to the employee, you have to keep some important points in mind to deliver positive feedback.

-Deliver your feedback in a way that everyone feels positive when they get out of the feedback session.
+Deliver your feedback so everyone feels positive when they leave the feedback session.
 Here are the best ways to give it:

 1. Choose the right time and place to give feedback

 Time is also important to choose while providing feedback.
-You should give feedback as soon as possible when all the things are clear.
-There is no need to wait when you think it is the right time because the longer you delay, the less your feedback will be constructive.
+It would help if you gave feedback as soon as possible when everything is clear.
+There is no need to wait until you think it is the right time because the longer you delay, the less constructive your feedback will be.

-For managers, it is the right time to give recognition to the accomplishment of an employee while it has been recently achieved.
+For managers, it is the right time to recognize the accomplishment of an employee while it has been recently achieved.
 And if you have to provide negative feedback, then your feedback should also be timely.
-To give negative feedback, you need to wait until you have got your emotions under control.
-This can assist in making your feedback look more objective rather than biased.
+To give negative feedback, you need to wait until you control your emotions.
+It can assist in making your feedback look more objective rather than biased.

 2. Emotional Intelligence

 One of the crucial things to remember before you provide feedback to your employees is that you need to think about your emotional state.
-For example, if you are feeling emotions of anger, then it could result in inappropriate negative feedback.
-Hence, becomes important that before giving effective criticism, work on how it can affect you and the recipient.
+For example, if you are feeling anger, then it could result in inappropriate negative feedback.
+Hence, working on how it can affect you and the recipient becomes important before giving effective criticism.

 3. You need to talk about the situation rather than the individual

 Therefore, it becomes clear that you should focus on the situation.
-Focusing on the situation makes sure that you are only here to solve the issue rather than criticizing the traits of your employee.
+Focusing on the problem ensures that you are only here to solve the issue rather than criticizing the traits of your employee.

 4. Balance criticism with some praise

-To deliver the best constructive feedback, you need to balance the criticism with some praise.
+You need to balance the criticism with some praise to deliver the best constructive feedback.
 Overwhelming an individual with criticism can result in him or her being defensive or even shutting them down.
 Not to mention that you would also lose the opportunity to make them engage in discussing the areas to be worked on.

 Praising your employees that they do great work is as important as it is making them aware of where they need to improve.